keaveney/low-cost-PET-landscape/docs/sensitive_elements/geometry.md

 Increasing solid angle coverage of a detector as a means of increasing sensitivity typically means increasing the number of SiPMs and total volume of scintillation material which increasing the cost of the detector [@daube-witherspoon_scanner_2021].

 #### Scintillator Length
+- Increasing the length of the scintillator increases transit time which decreases timing resolution [@enlow_state_art_2023]
+-

 #### Scintillator Thickness